nabto/unabto-dartino/README.md

 *NOTE: Due to limitations of the Dartino FFI library, included in the latest Dartino SDK, this is currently only working on a local PC.*

+Please also refer to [this article](https://blog.nabto.com/2016/05/18/dartino-unabto/) on the [Nabto blog](http://blog.nabto.com/) for more information.

 # How to set it up
 ## Step 1: Clone the repository
 ```shell